inm7/Network-based-prediction/README.md

 ## Introduction

-This work is dedicated to investigate the predictive relationship and we employed 17 meta-analytically defined task-specific networks covering a broad range of domains including executive, socal, affective, and motor functions.
-Intrinsic connectivity within each of the networks through a strigent three-step validation procedure, including 10-fold and .
-Machine-learning approaches with a stringent validation sequence of 10-fold cross-validation, leave-one-site-out analyses, and generalization to an independent sample was implemented to identify robust association patterns between the probed networks and the four dimensions of psychopathology (6).
-Subsequently, whole-brain density maps of nine receptors/transporters from prior in vivo molecular imaging studies were employed to investigate the molecular architecture spatially coupled to the identified predictive networks.
-The identified networks are moreover linked to neurotransmitter receptor/transport distrubution patterns via spatial correlation analysis.
-Overall, we provided a integreted link from symptomatology to molecular architecture.
+This work is dedicated to investigate whether individual dimensions of psychopathology are associated with the inter-individual variability in brain functional connections within different networks in schizophrenia (Chen et al., 2020a).
+Specifically, 17 meta-analytically defined task-specific networks which cover a broad range of domains reflecting executive, social, affective, memory, language, and sensory-motor functions are employed.
+Hence, the predicted dimensions of psychopathology can be readily linked to specific functional systems and mental processes when analyzing the intrinsic connectivity patterns at resting-state.
+Four data-driven dimensions of schizophrenia symptomatology (i.e., positive, negative, affective and cognitive) introduced and extensively validated in our recent PANSS-based factorization study (Chen et al., 2020b) were used to depict individual psychopathology.
+Individual explression along thse four symptom dimensions were predicted using relevance vector machine with the intrisic functional connectivity of each meta-analytic network as the features to assess the predictive relationship between the probed networks and symptoms.
+Our predictive modeling involves a stringent three-step validation procedure, including 10-fold and leave-one-site-out cross-validations within a multi-site, heterogeneous schizophrenia patient sample and the generalization to an independent sample.
+To enrich our network-symptom findings, whole-brain density maps of nine receptors/transporters from prior in vivo molecular imaging studies were further employed to investigate the molecular architecture spatially coupled to the identified predictive networks.
+Overall, we provided an integretive link from symptomatology to molecular basis.

 ## Meta-analytic networks
 The coordinates used for generating the nodes have been reported in the source meta-analytic publications.
 Here we moreover provide text files containing the peak-activation coordinates for each of the 17 networks investigated in the present work as well as the NIFTI images denoting the node-locations.